AHB-7/Community-Science-Museum/README.md

 2. Open the index.html file using Visual Studio Code (VSC).

-3. Navigate to the js folder.

-4. Start to create the needed functionality wanted to add and start testing.
+3. Navigate to the need html to start make the needed changs.

 ## Contact